Hawaii Fun Facts and Trivia

 By a legislative act, Hawaii became officially known as the "Aloha State" in 1959.

-Hiram Fong of Hawaii was the first Asian-American in the Unites States Senate.
+Hiram Fong of Hawaii was the first Asian-American in the United States Senate.
 Fong is a descendant from Chinese immigrants and was elected to the Senate in 1959.

-Hawaii has the highest population density in the United States.
+Hawaii has one of the highest multiracial population shares in the United States.

-In the 2000 census, more than 20 percent of Hawaii's population claimed multi-ethnic backgrounds, far more than any other U.S. state.
+In the 2000 census, more than 20 percent of Hawaii's population claimed multi-ethnic backgrounds, far more than any other U.S. state at the time.

 Hawaii is the only U.S. state whose majority of people are non-white.

 Hawaii has its own time zone.
 It's called Hawaiian Standard Time.
-There is no daylight savings time in Hawaii, which means that in summer, Hawaii is two hours behind the U.S. West Coast, while in winter, Hawaii is three hours behind the U.S. West Coast.
+There is no daylight saving time in Hawaii, which means that in summer, Hawaii is three hours behind the U.S. West Coast, while in winter, Hawaii is two hours behind the U.S. West Coast.

-Among all U.S. states, Hawaii has the highest percentage of women in the workforce, about 63 percent as of 2003.
+Among all U.S. states, Hawaii has long had a high percentage of women in the workforce.

 More birds have become extinct in Hawaii than in any other part of the world.
-A total of 26 species died out and 27 more are endangered by changes in their natural habitats, forest destruction, mongooses and man.
+A total of 26 species died out and 27 more are endangered by changes in their natural habitats, forest destruction, mongooses and human impacts.

-The Hawaiian Islands National Wildlife Refuge northwest of Kauai is the world's largest bird sanctuary.
+The Hawaiian Islands National Wildlife Refuge northwest of Kauai is one of the world's major seabird sanctuaries.
 It is home to many seabirds.

 Hawaii had the oldest newspaper west of the Rocky Mountains - the Sandwich Island Gazette, 1836-1839.

-Hawaii has the highest number of married couples living with others, mainly because Hawaii has the lowest percentage of home ownership.
+Hawaii has a high number of married couples living with others, mainly because Hawaii has a low percentage of home ownership.

-Hawaii has the highest life expectancy in the United States.
-Life expectancy for males is 75, for females 80 years.
+Hawaii has one of the highest life expectancies in the United States.

 Hawaii has a unique way of giving directions.
-To point people in the right path, local residents use “makai,” which means toward to sea and “mauka,” meaning toward the mountains.
+To point people in the right path, local residents use "makai," which means toward the sea, and "mauka," meaning toward the mountains.

 Oahu Fun Facts